 Returning to civilian life after enlistment in the US Navy during World War II, Freddie Quell is diagnosed with mental disorders.
 He struggles but fails to maintain a job as a photographer and a field hand, all the time drinking heavily from the moonshine he makes.
 In 1950, fleeing from an incident where his moonshine may have poisoned someone, Freddie sneaks aboard a yacht.
 There he meets Lancaster Dodd whose group has commandeered the boat.
 After drinking his moonshine, Dodd takes a liking to Freddie and draws him into The Cause, a cult that has grown up around his ideas and publishings.
 Dodd practices a radical therapy that insists that all negative psychological issues relate to past lives from trillions of years ago.
 To those that criticise his ideas, Dodd’s wife Peggy urges attacking back and Quell is employed to beat up critics.
 Dodd’s family then begin to question whether it is wise to keep the frequently drunk Quell on as part of group’s inner circle.

 Director-writer Paul Thomas Anderson – not to be confused with director-writer Paul W.S.
 Anderson from the Resident Evil series – came to the forefront of US cinema with the critical acclaim of his second film Boogie Nights (1997).
-This set Anderson on a path where he has gone from success to success with works like Magnolia (1999), Punch-Drunk Love (2002) and then the enormous acclaim of There Will Be Blood (2007), which was nominated for eight Oscars, including Best Picture and Anderson for Best Director and Best Adapted Screenplay, and the subsequent Inherent Vice (2014).
+This set Anderson on a path where he has gone from success to success with works like Magnolia (1999), Punch-Drunk Love (2002) and then the enormous acclaim of There Will Be Blood (2007), which was nominated for eight Oscars, including Best Picture and Anderson for Best Director and Best Adapted Screenplay, and the subsequent Inherent Vice (2014) and Phantom Thread (2017).

 Where There Will Be Blood was powered by a singular character, the motives of the two central characters (Freddie and Dodd) here remain elusive and you feel that essential elements of the story have been eliminated.
 We are never keyed into much of their background – the film, for instance, never puts its finger on what Joaquin Phoenix is suffering from – PTSD, mental illness, alcoholism, sexual frustration or all of the above.
 We get almost nothing of Dodd’s background.
 There are hints of things behind the cracks – at one point, we get what seems to be an orgy scene but are not sure if it is a dream/hallucination being had by Joaquin or by Hoffman, as a cryptic scene with Amy Adams masturbating him in front of a bathroom mirror would seem to indicate, and if so what it is meant to mean.
 This results in a film that seems to take place in isolated pieces of character sketch rather than it ever addresses the controversies surrounding the title character.
 Indeed, you think maybe the best person for an L. Ron Hubbard biopic would have been an Oliver Stone who would have turned it into a big drama that tackles the issues in bold type and hammers each of the points home.